A Figure from the Common Lot

 It was August, and the day’s heat lingered, even at this late hour.
 A ticking in the background could be heard, a barrage of whirrs and taps, moths that flew at and battered themselves against the lamps’ glass.

 Honoré saw a windmill.
 The vision belonged also to the summer.
 It had never been right.
 But, by the order of heaven, why should it not be that all seasons of memory are one?
 The windmill creaked, until it too began to whirr, soughing a language of music, answered in return by hidden birds, piping their calls in the field, nest to nest.
-All these things manifest, as the heavens and the earth rejoiced, the angel of the Lord appearing before shepherds keeping watch over their flock at night.
+All these things manifest, as the heavens and the earth rejoiced, the angel of the Lord appearing before shepherds keeping watch over their flocks at night.
 The windmill, majestic, inscrutable and winged, rose above the Mehaigne where cattle, if not sheep, had been grazed.

 This snatch of poetry he’d half-chanted had been a song of his grandmother’s.
 She had told the story of the Noel, her arms cradled around Honoré and his sister Claudette.
 He remembered her lap.
 Riding so many hours ago, in Ziegler’s wagon, he had recalled her voice; at the moment, he could not.
 It was Claudette’s face he saw.